 The role of the board for our not-for-profit organisation cannot be overestimated, meeting on a monthly basis with BFVG's Managing Director, Bree Grima working together to continue BFVG's operational strategies and values, monitoring performance, making decisions on capital usage and acquisition, and lobbying for assistance to the Australian Government.

-Treasurer/Secretary- David Da Pra
+David Da Pra

 David currently grows eggplant and cucumbers.

+Through Peter's lifetime, he has grown Pineapples, Beans and Zucchini crops.
 Peter has traveled to New Zealand to research QA systems in the market and as a result the Gympie Pack House was born.

-Peter feels that there is not enough of 'us' in the area and wishes to use his place with BFVG as a leading Industry Representative Body to gain wider support within the region and for all of 'us' to keep in touch with industry updates and news.
+Peter feels that there is not enough of 'us' in the area and wishes to use his place with BFVG as a leading Industry Representative Body to gain wider support within the region and for all of 'us' to keep in touch with industry updates and news

 Andreas is a second generation horticulturalist in partnership with family operating on a 50ha farm just outside of Bundaberg.